BIO

 PRACTICE

-When all components of the work convey meticulous intentionality, they work in concert with each other and create an experience that is entirely self-referential, freeing viewers from having to decode gestures.
+When all components of the work convey meticulous intentionality, they perform in concert with each other to create an experience that is entirely self-referential, freeing viewers from having to decode gestures.
 The viewership this produces is deeply grounded in presence: evaluating the physics of what one sees, the fact of one’s sensorial awareness (“perceiving oneself perceiving”), and the fullness of emotion that comes with such awareness.
 Individuals have a direct, reciprocal relationship with the work that is centered in their own humanness.

 This work isn’t trying to sell you anything.
 It just asks you to look and feel, and to be aware of the processes by which we look and feel.
-And maybe we can try to keep doing that after we’ve left the gallery.
+And maybe we can keep doing that after we’ve left the gallery.

 RESPONSIBILITY OF THE PERCEIVER